larpchronicles/rules/chronicles-rulebook.md

 ### Tier I

 #### Bloodhound's Nose Ring
-   >This specially crafted and treated ring is designed to enhance the user's natural sense of smell.
+   >This specially crafted and treated ring is designed to enhance the character's natural sense of smell.
 Two times a Day, the character can invoke the power of the Bloodhound to increase their likelihood of succeeding in attempting to Track someone as the ring enhances their natural sense of smell.
 However, this ring would overpower those without a refined sense of scent, and as such it is only usable by Kindred.<br/>
    >5 Smithing Materials, 5 Rune Carving Materials, 1 Spirit Gem.

 ### Tier II